August Rübel

 August Rübel (September 20, 1827 – October 10, 1892) was a German-born American businessman and silk merchant.
 Together with Carl Abegg-Arter, he founded the companies Maggi and Abegg & Rübel in the late nineteenth century.

-Early life and education
+Early life

 Rübel was born on September 20, 1827, in Elberfeld, Kingdom of Prussia, to Johann Peter Rübel (1781–1865) and Anna Gertrud Rübel (née Kamp; 1791–1871).
 His father was a wealthy farmer who also was a yarn manufacturer.

+Career

 Ultimately, Rübel became a merchant and emigrated to the United States, where he was primarily active in silk trading in New York City and Philadelphia.

-Personal lifer
+Personal life

 In 1858, Rübel married Rosalie Däniker (1838–1896), a daughter of Johann Heinrich Däniker and Katharina Cäcilia Däniker (née Haller).
 Rosalie was born in Rio de Janeiro, Brazil as her father, a merchant, had business there in the 1830s.
 The Däniker family was well-established in the city of Zürich and belonged to several guilds.
 They had four children;